Genome Assembly

 By default, it doesn’t actually output the aligned sequences (unlike SAM format), it just tells you were the two sequences are aligned.
 This is useful for telling where orthologous sequences are between the two genomes.
 In almost any case, you will also get extra alignment matches between other random chunks of the genome.
 To understand the broad synteny patterns (i.e. which chromosome in A. arenosa is orthologous to which chromosome in A. thaliana) you need to visualize the matches.

 We’re going to the pafr package to show how the two genomes align.
-Open Rstudio and run the following:
+Download the paf file and open R.

 install.packages("pafr")